totten/civix/UPGRADE.md

 ### Upgrade: v13.10 to v14.01

-Beginning with v14.01, civix includes implementations of these hooks:
+Beginning with v14.01, civix includes new implementations of these hooks:

  * hook_civicrm_caseTypes: Civix will scan for any CiviCase XML files in "xml/case/*.xml" and automatically register these.
  * hook_civicrm_alterSettingsFolders: Civix will scan for any settings files in "settings/*.setting.php" and automatically register these.

-For existing extensions, you should update the main PHP file -- eg if the main PHP file for the extension is "/var/www/extensions/org.example.myext/myext.php", then add:
+These hooks aren't mandatory.
+However, in civix documentation and online support, we will assume that they have been properly configured, so it's recommended that you update your extension's main PHP file.
+For example, if the main PHP file for the extension is "/var/www/extensions/org.example.myext/myext.php", then add:

 ```php
 /**